romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

 ![face-blender](/images/project/face3d/face_blender.png)

 It's working!
-More importantly, I was having so much fun coding this project.
+Most importantly, I was having so much fun coding this project.

+However, as I am a researcher, I am never satisfied with the result.
+If you can see from here, the triangles are still too big, so the texture looks quite unnatural.
+Then, the next steps are subdivision and improving texture realism.
+It will be in the next blogs (I guess).